Understanding Continuous Frames (Unique to PB)

 Follower Board Management

-- Provides thermal barrier for reduced space
+- The follower board provides a thermal barrier for reduced space

 Comparison with Traditional Systems